xjpa/blog/bookshelf/understanding-distributed-systems.md

 ## Notes

-Note that my notes also include things that arent from the book, as my process is basically
+My notes also include things that arent from the book, as my process is basically

 1. Read Book